 Do I have to keep a set schedule?
 We prefer that you commit to a weekly or biweekly schedule so that we can be prepared to use our staff effectively.
-Those that do, get the best work price for their food.
-We also offer a flexible hours option to a limited number of applicants.
-These folks work a few extra hours for the convenience of this flexibility.
+Good communication is key.
+Making sure that we know when you will be here helps us to be prepared and helps you have the best experience.

 I am only available for part of the season, can I fit in all of my hours early in the year?
-Yes, we have some openings for worker shares that work more hours more often for part of the season.
-Please check the Flexible Schedule options.
+Yes, choose flexible schedule or block scheduling.

 Do you have a carpooling list?
 Yes!
 We have created a LotFotL group on groupcarpools.com.
 You can post a listing on our group to offer a ride or to find a ride out to the farm.
 The more people that create a post the more successful it will be.
 We felt this was a more secure way to arrange rides than to post emails on our website.
 Please click here to learn more.